Terms and Conditions

-2.1 The Client shall nominate one or more Authorised Users.
+2.1 The Client shall nominate one or more Authorised Users, per limitations within products and/or services purchased.
 Prior to utilising the WorkCast Products, each Authorised User must set up a WorkCast Account by completing the registration process set out by WorkCast.

 2.2 By creating a WorkCast Account, the Client represent and warrants that:

 2.2.1 all information submitted to WorkCast is true, accurate, current, and complete (apart from optional items) as required by the registration process; and

 2.2.2 the Client will maintain and promptly update Client Data to keep it true, accurate, current and complete.
 This shall include the deletion of the WorkCast Account for any employee, agent, independent contractor or customer of the Client who ceases to be an Authorised User.

 3.1 WorkCast shall, during the WorkCast Contract Term, provide the WorkCast Products and make available the Documentation to the Client on and subject to the terms of this Agreement.

 3.2.1 provide the WorkCast Products in accordance with the Documentation and with reasonable skill and care; and